Pete Retzlaff: Professional football career

-Retzlaff was selected in the 1953 NFL draft by the Detroit Lions of the National Football League (NFL), but he did not make the team.
+Retzlaff was selected in the 22nd round of the 1953 NFL draft by the Detroit Lions of the National Football League (NFL), but he did not make the team.
 After two years in the U.S. Army his contract was sold to the Philadelphia Eagles, and he was signed for $100.
 He played flanker and tight end for 11 seasons with the Eagles, having converted from fullback.

 In 1958, Norm Van Brocklin, acquired from the Los Angeles Rams, suggested that Retzlaff should play split end, noting that he ran patterns like his favorite receiver at Los Angeles in Elroy Hirsch.
 That year, despite having never caught a pass in college, he tied Pro Football Hall of Fame receiver Raymond Berry for the league lead with 56 pass receptions.
 Fellow Eagles' Hall of Fame linebacker Maxie Baughan observed that Retzlaff was one of the first tight ends to be a receiver as well as a blocker.
 This changed football strategy as defenses now had provide for covering tight ends as another capable receiver on the field.
 Hall of Fame Dallas Cowboys' safety Mel Renfro found it difficult to cover Retzlaff because he was a great route runner.

 Retzlaff was a co-captain on the 1960 Eagles team that won the NFL championship.
 Retzlaff led the team with 46 receptions, averaging 18 yards per catch.
 In 1965, Retzlaff had 66 receptions for 1,190 yards and 10 touchdowns, winning the Bert Bell Award for NFL player of the year in 1965.
 He played the entire season with an injury to his heels, saying he ended up with "21 holes" while using Novocain on gameday, and not practicing prior to the game.

 Retzlaff had 452 catches for 7,412 yards in his 11-year Eagle career.
 He averaged 16.4 yards per catch and lost only four fumbles in his career.
 He was the seventh receiver with 450 catches in history.
 He went to the Pro Bowl five times.
 In 1965, he was named first-team All-Pro by the Associated Press (AP), United Press International (UPI) and Newspaper Enterprise Association (NEA), and second-team All-Pro by them in 1963 and 1965.
 The Sporting News named Retzlaff first-team All-Conference in 1958 and 1963-1965.

 He was nicknamed "the Baron" by former teammate Tom Brookshier, and "Pistol Pete" by Bill Campbell, a legendary Philadelphia sportscaster who called the Eagles games.

 He was one of the early leaders in forming the NFL Players Association (NFLPA), and became its president.
 In the late 1950s, Retzlaff, Van Brocklin and Kyle Rote led the Players Association in working with NFL Commissioner Bert Bell in beginning a player pension fund.

 In 1989, he was inducted into the Eagles Hall of Fame.
 In 2005, he was named to the Professional Football Researchers Association Hall of Very Good in the association's third HOVG class.